onqtam/headjack/src/unsorted/architecture.md

 Wikipedia needs to be rebuilt on this - imagine a q&a section like twitter for every paraphrase and also a git slider to see the history for each paragraph.
 This index can also be moved interplanetary

-Todo: takerate - what it is for other platforms and how it fits in headjack beyond youtube